-These are also knows as mixed investment and part commercial properties and consist of buildings made up both a residential and a commercial element such as:
+These are also known as mixed investment and part commercial properties and consist of buildings made up of both a residential and a commercial element such as:

 - Flats above shops or offices

 - Pubs and guesthouses with separate owner’s accommodation

 From a funding perspective, lenders will often consider these properties as a commercial proposition and provide a commercial mortgage solution rather than buy to let finance.
 So if you are considering purchasing or refinancing semi-commercial property, do give us a call to talk through the options on 0845 345 6788.